aagrawal207/Artificial-Intelligence-Lab/Lab-4-Fuzzy-Logic/README.md

-# Report
+# Assignment 4

-This assignment contains a program to control an inverted pendulum using Fuzzy Logic.\
+This assignment contains a program to control an inverted pendulum using Fuzzy Logic.

 The profile for the Theta angle is as follows